-If you have a loaf of rye, you may wonder—can dogs eat rye bread?
-After all, many human foods are big-time no-nos for our furry buddies.
-The good news is rye bread is non-toxic, so it won’t threaten the life of your dog.
-However, there are precautions you must take before feeding it to your pup.
+If you have a loaf of rye, you may wonder if dogs can eat rye bread.
+After all, many human foods are hazardous for our furry buddies.
+The good news is rye bread is non-toxic, and it won’t threaten the life of your dog.
+However, you must take precautions before feeding it to your pup.

-Some dogs have allergies that make them incompatible with rye bread.
+Some dogs have allergies that make them intolerant of rye bread.
 Some rye may also contain ingredients that can make your pet very sick.
-Let’s find out what to look for, so you know your scruffy pal is safe.
+Let’s find out what to look for so you know your dog is safe.

 What Is Rye Bread?